stevo9061/ProjectWebCrawler/README.md

-# A3 - Web Scrawler
+# A3 - Web Crawler

 **Must Have Features (Genügend - 4)**